loeweX/Forward-Forward/README.md

 This is a reimplementation of Geoffrey Hinton's Forward-Forward Algorithm in Python/Pytorch.
 The original paper can be found [here](https://arxiv.org/abs/2212.13345) and the official implementation in Matlab [here](https://www.cs.toronto.edu/~hinton/).
-Similarly to the Matlab implementation, this code covers the experiments described in section 3.3 of the paper.
+Similarly to the Matlab implementation, this code covers the experiments described in section 3.3 ("A simple supervised example of FF") of the paper.

 ## Setup